System Design Space

 POSIX / Single UNIX Specification

-Open spec
+Open specification

-Insights for Developers
+Insights for developers

 Recommendations for technical leads